aalekseev/10-steps-security-pycon-ee-2020/slides/04-secure-connection.md

 ## 1. Use secure connection for everything (fix)

 1. Ensure that SSL certificates are not expired (have a notification when it is)
-1. Ensure that on load-balancer or proxy serving all requests via secure connection.
+1. Ensure that on load-balancer or proxy serving all requests via a secure connection.
     Also check out `SECURE_SSL_REDIRECT` Django setting
 1. Ensure that every image, javascript and stylesheet are served under secure connection as well
 1. Ensure that if your application communicate with third-party API it uses a secure connection